-If you want your dog to get a taste of chicken noodle soup, take caution in the ingredients contained in it.
-Try to avoid canned soups, which are very high in sodium.
-Instead, prepare your own homemade basic chicken soup for your dog, taking out the onions and garlic, and putting just a little salt to taste.
+In fact, if you want your dog to get a taste of chicken noodle soup, take notice of all the ingredients contained in it.
+Try to avoid low quality canned soups, which tend to be very high in sodium.
+Instead, why not prepare your own homemade chicken soup for your dog, minus the onions and garlic, and remembering to limit salt use for taste.

 Can I Give My Dog Chicken Noodle Soup?
 Answer: Yes, But Be Careful